nanoporetech/scrappie/README.md

 * libhdf5
 * libhdf5-dev

+The Intel MKL may be used to provide the BLAS library.
+The combination of the Intel `icc` compiler and linking against the MKL can result in significant performance improvements, a gain of 50% being observed on one machine.

 On Mac _OSX_ systems, the _argp-standalone_ package is also required.
 The *argp-standalone* packae can be installed using the *brew* package manager (http://brew.sh).
 ```bash